Investment books I have read

 Testing Benjamin Graham’s Net Current Asset Value Strategy in London (Xiao, Arnold)

-Saying that, I still would like to set up a portfolio based on net-net stocks, but I’d mitigate the extreme risk by holding a portion in cash depending on the value of the overall market.
+Having said that, I still would like to set up a portfolio based on net-net stocks, but I’d mitigate the extreme risk by holding a portion in cash depending on the value of the overall market.
 That way when the market is cheap and there are more net-nets around you are more diversified and need less cash, but when the market is expensive and net-nets can be counted on one hand, you hold a lot of cash so even if they all blow up you aren’t burned too badly.

 The Superinvestors of Graham-and-Doddsville (Warren Buffett)

-A well written set of arguments against the efficient market and in favour of value investors (of course).
+A well-written set of arguments against the efficient market and in favour of value investors (of course).

 Wall Street Revalued (Andrew Smithers)

 This book, along with The Intelligent Asset Allocator, is where I really formed my current ideas on the timing and valuation of markets.
 Smithers shows, as others have done, that sensible measures of value do exist for markets.
-It is therefore possible to say something about whether a market is over or under priced and by how much, at least relative to historic norms.
-This allows you to estimate expected future returns based on history and produce some nice bell curves.
-In the future you can compare these with the return distribution predicted by the standard model (a distribution that does not change over time as far as I’m aware, or at least does not change with market value) and see who was right.
+It is, therefore, possible to say something about whether a market is over or underpriced and by how much, at least relative to historic norms.

 The Snowball (Alice Schroeder)